-ORNAMENTAL GRASSES: Grasses are a light, flashy fuel that should be planted 10 feet from any structure or 30 feet from a roadway.
-Mow grasses annually to 6 inches in height.

-- ▶ RAIN GUTTERS: Keep roofs and gutters clear of combustible debris such as pine needles and leaf litter by cleaning as often as needed.
-Install non-combustible gutter screens, as well. - FIREWOOD STORAGE: Neatly stack all firewood a minimum 30 feet from any structure as embers can easily ignite the firewood.
-Keep clear a 15-foot wide buffer free of vegetation and tree branches around the perimeter of firewood. - ADDRESS REQUIREMENTS: Post your county assigned address in contrasting color so it is visible from both sides of the street.
+- ➤ PALM FRONDS: Remove all dead and dying palm fronds within 100 feet of a structure or 20 feet of a roadway.
+Palm fronds readily ignite create numerous flying embers in a wildfire.
+Remove fibrous tissues from the trunk and crown of palm trees along with leaf bases from trunks. - ➤ ORNAMENTAL GRASSES: Grasses are a light, flashy fuel that should be planted 10 feet from any structure or - 30 feet from a roadway.
+Maintain decorative grasses to 4 inches in height. - ➤ FIREWOOD STORAGE: Neatly stack all firewood a minimum of 30 feet from any structure or property line as embers can easily ignite the firewood.
+Keep clear a 10 foot wide buffer free of vegetation around the perimeter of the firewood and 15 foot clearance from all tree branches. - > ADDRESS REQUIREMENTS: Post your county assigned address in contrasting color so it is visible from both sides of the street.
 Make sure the numbers are a minimum 4 inches in height with a minimum 1⁄2-inch brush stroke.
-Every second counts in an emergency, especially looking for an address! - GATES: An automatic gate across a fire access roadway or driveway shall be equipped with an approved emergency key-operated switch allowing emergency responders access.
+Every second counts in an emergency, especially looking for an address! - ➤ GATES: An automatic gate across a fire access roadway or driveway shall be equipped with an approved emergency key-operated switch allowing emergency responders access.
 The key switch can be ordered at www.knoxbox.com.
 Please contact our office for assistance. - PROPANE TANKS: Remove weeds, grass, brush, trash, and other combustible material within 10 feet of a tank or container. - DUMPING: Dispose of yard clippings, plant waste, trash, debris, and other combustible materials in an appropriate manner.
-Do not dump debris in canyons, vacant lots, open space areas, and along roadways.
-Report all illegal dumping to the appropriate authority. - BRIDGES & ELEVATED SURFACES: Bridges and elevated surfaces shall be designed to support 75,000 pounds.
+Do not dump debris in canyons, creek beds, vacant lots, open space areas, and along roadways.
+Report all illegal dumping to the appropriate authority. - ➤ BRIDGES & ELEVATED SURFACES: Bridges and elevated surfaces shall be designed to support 75,000 pounds.
 If not, vehicle load limits and vertical clearance limitations shall be posted at both entrances of bridges.
 Failure to have a posted weight limit may cause a delay in emergency vehicles accessing your property.